 User Groups simplify the administration of access controls on documents, folders, Sharespaces, and cabinets.
 Each user can belong to one or more user groups.
 A user must be a member of at least one group to be given access to a Cabinet.

 If the User Group has not already been created you will need to create a new group.
-You can create a new group by entering the name and clicking Create Group.
+You can create a new group by clicking Create Group.
 To view or to modify a group’s membership, or to delete a group, highlight the group name and click the appropriate button.